Zacbaron/Docs/pages/mydoc/mydoc_member_SEreturns.md

 Self Employed Returns (SE Returns) are generated for members who are contributing as a Self Employed, Contractor or Working Director.
 A member may receive both Self Employed Contribution and Company (i.e. payroll) contributions from one or more companies in any period.

 The SE Returns page displays a list of SE returns associated to a member.
-MEMBER CRM displays returns in their different states, allowing a back office operator to intuitively see which returns are open, being edited, or have been finalised and paid out.
+Worker CRM displays returns in their different states, allowing a back office operator to intuitively see which returns are open, being edited, or have been finalised and paid out.

 {% include image.html file="backoffice/membersereturnslist.png" alt="Member SE Returns List" caption="Member SE Returns List" %}